Depositing & Booking

 Armored Car Service

 Departments that collect large sums of cash on a regular basis that require immediate bank deposit may request to use the University contract armored car service.
-Please contact the University Cashier at 617-353-3896 for more information or to arrange a quote for this service.
+Please contact Cashier Services at 617-353-3896 for more information or to arrange a quote for this service.

 Cash that is lost or stolen must be immediately reported to the Boston University Police Department at 617-353-2110.
-A copy of the police report, along with a memo detailing the shortage, should be sent to both the Assistant Director of the University Cashier and to the Office of Internal Audit within seven business days of the shortage.
+A copy of the police report, along with a memo detailing the shortage, should be sent to both the Manager of Cashier Services and to the Office of Internal Audit within seven business days of the shortage.

-- All deposits to the University Cashier must be in US currency.
+- All deposits to Cashier Services must be in US currency.

 - Requests for foreign currency funds should be made to Boston University Debt and Treasury Management at 617-353-2272.